ForAeons/lms-frontend-v2/README.md

 ## Setting Up Development Environment

+- Make a copy of the `.env.example` file and rename it to `.env.development`.
+- Make necessary changes to the `.env.development` file.
+- Install ESLint and Prettier extensions for your code editor.

-- Install Go if you haven't already.
+- Optional: Install Go if you haven't already.
 You can download it from [here](https://go.dev/doc/install).
-- Install Captain Githook (for running pre-commit/pre-push hooks):
+- Optional: Install Captain Githook (for running pre-commit/pre-push hooks):

   ```bash
   go install github.com/swellaby/captain-githook@latest
   captain-githook init
   ```

-- Install ESLint and Prettier extensions for your code editor.

 ## Making Changes to Production